ICTU/quality-time/docs/src/software.md

 The proxy [Dockerfile](https://github.com/ICTU/quality-time/blob/master/components/proxy/Dockerfile) adds the *Quality-time* configuration to the Nginx image.

+### Health check

+As a health check, the favicon is downloaded from the frontend container.

 ### Environment variables

 The proxy uses the following environment variables: